ilixom/ilixomtest/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/sibcoind`
+Binary:              `/usr/bin/ilixomtestd`
-Configuration file:  `/etc/sibcoin/sibcoin.conf`
+Configuration file:  `/etc/ilixomtest/ilixomtest.conf`
-Data directory:      `/var/lib/sibcoind`
+Data directory:      `/var/lib/ilixomtestd`
-PID file:            `/var/run/sibcoind/sibcoind.pid` (OpenRC and Upstart) or `/var/lib/sibcoind/sibcoind.pid` (systemd)
+PID file:            `/var/run/ilixomtestd/ilixomtestd.pid` (OpenRC and Upstart) or `/var/lib/ilixomtestd/ilixomtestd.pid` (systemd)
-Lock file:           `/var/lock/subsys/sibcoind` (CentOS)
+Lock file:           `/var/lock/subsys/ilixomtestd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the sibcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the sibcoin user and group.
-Access to sibcoin-cli and other sibcoind rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the ilixomtest user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the ilixomtest user and group.
+Access to ilixomtest-cli and other ilixomtestd rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/sibcoind`
+Binary:              `/usr/local/bin/ilixomtestd`
-Configuration file:  `~/Library/Application Support/Sibcoin/sibcoin.conf`
+Configuration file:  `~/Library/Application Support/Ilixomtest/ilixomtest.conf`
-Data directory:      `~/Library/Application Support/Sibcoin`
+Data directory:      `~/Library/Application Support/Ilixomtest`
-Lock file:           `~/Library/Application Support/Sibcoin/.lock`
+Lock file:           `~/Library/Application Support/Ilixomtest/.lock`

 4. Installing Service Configuration
 -----------------------------------